Many Hearts Senior Care Center at RCIL

 The Many Hearts Senior Care Center at RCIL is a social model adult day care program that provides an enriching environment where seniors can socialize and participate in leisurely activities with their peers.
 This on-site program provides a safe and supportive environment for seniors seeking assistance with living independently in our community.

-We offer a variety of activities throughout the day, ranging from live entertainment to discussing current events and finding out what each individual enjoys and making sure it becomes a part of their day!
-Participants have the opportunity to enjoy arts & crafts, live entertainment, trivia games, an exercise program, community outings, and much more.
+We offer a variety of activities throughout the day!
+We like to discuss current events and find out what each individual enjoys and make sure it becomes a part of their day!
+Participants have the opportunity to enjoy all sorts of arts & crafts, trivia games, an exercise program and much more.

 The benefits of joining the Many Hearts Senior Care Center at RCIL include:

 - Nutritious meals and snacks,

 - Door-to-door transportation (limited), and